Hantao Cui

 Curriculum Vitae

 Hantao Cui is an Associate Professor of Electrical and Computer Engineering at North Carolina State University.
 Prior to joining NC State, he was an Assistant Professor at Oklahoma State University from 2021 to 2024.
 He earned his Ph.D. in Electrical Engineering from the University of Tennessee, Knoxville (2018), following his M.S.
 (2013) and B.S.
 (2011) in the same field from Southeast University, China.
-He is the author of ANDES for power systems modeling and analysis, and a recipient of the NSF CAREER Award.
+He received the NSF CAREER Award in 2024.
 Previously, he served as the Chief Technologist of the CURENT Large-Scale Testbed (LTB), a winner of the 2020 R&D 100 Awards.
 He is the Chair of the IEEE PES Computer and Analytical Methods Subcommittee (CAMS) and has been an Associate Editor of the Journal of Modern Power Systems and Clean Energy since 2019.
 He is a Senior Member of the IEEE.

 news